-The Community Engagement Fellowship Program provides the opportunity for students to complete the Master’s Program in Community Engagement in one year while also gaining valuable real-world experience in a wide range of community settings.
+The Community Engagement Fellowship Program provides the opportunity for students to complete the Master’s Program in Community Engagement in one or two years while also gaining valuable real-world experience in a wide range of community settings.

-Fellows complete a nine-month field-based professional experience in a partner school, college, non-profit or community-based organization.
+One-year fellows complete a nine-month field-based professional experience in a partner school, college, non-profit or community-based organization, 25 hours per week.
+Two-year fellows complete a 21-month professional experience, 10 hours per week.
 Community Engagement Fellows work hand-in-hand with their partner organizations to make a deep and powerful impact in the communities in which they serve.

-Sites pay a financial commitment of $14,000 per fellow to Merrimack College over the 2019-2020 academic year.
+Sites pay a financial commitment of $15,500 per fellow to Merrimack College over the 2022-2023 academic year.
+If you have a two-year fellow, the fee is pro-rated over the two years.
 Fellows receive a full-tuition scholarship in exchange for their service commitment.

 Sites identify a supervisor who is the fellow’s primary point person and who is available for regular communication and meetings with the fellow, including weekly face-to-face supervision meetings.
 We recommend that supervisors are those in mid-level administrative positions with supervisory experience, who are able to commit the time to support the fellow.